bytefuel/ai-detection-ext/readme.md

-# Chrome Developer Tool (Dev Tool 2.0)
+# Chrome AI Detector 1.0

-This is the official chrome extension for developer test tools.
+This is the official chrome extension for AI Detection.

 # How to Setup